Two smiling women walking on a road in front of a large stone castle with turrets.

 Walking & Cycling

-The Strangford Lough coastal trail runs close to Killyleagh, offering a scenic route that links the village with neighbouring Portaferry.
-The relatively flat path is suitable for walkers and cyclists of all abilities and provides frequent viewpoints over the lough and surrounding drumlins.
+The Strangford Lough coastal trail passes close to Killyleagh, providing a flat, well-maintained route that connects the village to Portaferry.
+The path is suitable for families and casual cyclists, with frequent pull-offs for photography and lough-side picnics.

 Food & Drink